godotengine/godot-docs/classes/class_softbody3d.rst

 **Inherits:** :ref:`MeshInstance3D<class_MeshInstance3D>` **<** :ref:`GeometryInstance3D<class_GeometryInstance3D>` **<** :ref:`VisualInstance3D<class_VisualInstance3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A soft mesh physics body.
+A deformable 3D physics mesh.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A deformable physics body.
+A deformable 3D physics mesh.
 Used to create elastic or deformable objects such as cloth, rubber, or other flexible materials.

 \ **Note:** There are many known bugs in **SoftBody3D**.
-Therefore, it's not recommended to use them for things that can affect gameplay (such as a player character made entirely out of soft bodies).
+Therefore, it's not recommended to use them for things that can affect gameplay (such as trampolines).

 .. rst-class:: classref-introduction-group